GopiKishan14/Self_Balancing_Bot/README.md

 # Self_Learning_Bot
-A project in ArIES based on Deep Reinforcement Learning.
+A project in ArIES based on Reinforcement Learning.